-The Corporation was formed to develop, manage and operate affordable housing and provide supportive and related services to support the mission of AHFC.
-AHFC's statutes do not provide AHFC with the power to undertake certain types of housing or to participate in some financing and ownership structures.
-ACAH's mission will be to undertake the types of affordable housing and services that are not open to AHFC directly, but which support AHFC's mission of providing affordable housing and services to individuals and groups in need.
+The Corporation was formed to develop, manage, and operate affordable housing and provide supportive and related services to support the mission of AHFC.
+AHFC’s statutes do not provide AHFC with the power to undertake certain types of housing or to participate in some financing and ownership structures.
+ACAH’s mission is to undertake the types of affordable housing and services that are not open to AHFC directly, but which support AHFC’s mission of providing affordable housing and services to individuals and groups in need.

 Alaska Corporation for Affordable Housing

 Operations and Development Manager

 Ridgeline Terrace fills a need for workforce housing in the community, offering 70 units of mixed-income housing -- 50 family and 20 senior apartments.
 The 5-star plus property features solar-powered hot water and electricity systems that help reduce tenant-paid utility expenses.